vatsalya-gupta/bgutbook/source/part_2_regular_expressions/chapter_204_regular_expressions_4_multiple_matches.text.md

 D
 ```

 instead, also matches the single `D` that comes from the line `R2-D2`, as that `D` is actually followed by zero or more lowercase letters.
 Pay attention to the last two examples: as you can see the `+` and the `*` are applied to the last _component_ of the regular expression, as happened for the braces, and not to the last _character_.
-The fact that a single letter or digit is also a regular expression component is just a particular case TODO.
+The syntax `a+` works because a single letter or digit is also a regular expression component on its own.

 * * *